 7. Natchitoches: Vegetable Po' Boy at French Market

-Basically a grilled cheese piled high with grilled fresh veggies, this is one of those sandwiches that lets you indulge without feeling too guilty.
+Basically, it's a grilled cheese piled high with grilled fresh veggies.
+This is one of those sandwiches that lets you indulge without feeling too guilty.
 Rich, melty cheese, peppers, and onions, all served with the perfect chew of a good baguette, this sandwich is a delicious vegetarian twist on the classic po' boy.